-- To be named All-Conference - To participate in the All-Conference Tournament - To be named to an All-State team - B. Parent/Spectator is disallowed from attending the next 20 games.
+- To be named to an All-State team

+B. Parent/Spectator is disallowed from attending the next 20 games.

 4th career offense: Individual is banned from Minnesota High School Bowling permanently with no opportunity for appeal.

 - NOTE A: A parent/spectator that fails to abide by their suspension will result in the team the parent/spectator is affiliated with forfeiting all games that the suspended parent/spectator is present for. - NOTE B: Suspensions can carry over from the current season of High School Bowling to the next season of High School Bowling.
 For female bowlers, suspensions can carry over from the fall co-ed season of High School Bowling to the winter girls-only season of High School Bowling and vice versa.